benclerc/DataManagement/README.md

 * $where array : Array with table name as key and array as value with column name and filter value e.g. `['table'=>['columnname'=>'data']]`. 'data' has reserved values for nulls and booleans : 'NULL', '!NULL' 'TRUE', 'FALSE'. 'data' can also be an array of values.
 * $join array (optional) : = Array with wanted join table name as key and array of needed values as values e.g. `['table' => [type(inner, left, right ...), 'foreignkey', 'primarykey', /*from table*\]]`.

-Return value : request's status on fail or int on success.
+Return value : If debug set to TRUE : return forged SQL request, else returns request's status as boolean on fail or int on success.

 Example :